 This charity in San Francisco supports children and adults who have developmental disabilities.
 In the early days of the organization, there were no other programs or community centers offering support to this demographic.
 So, many parents and other concerned individuals took it upon themselves to create this needed space.
 The founders of The Arc wanted to create opportunities for their children to grow, learn and socialize with others.
 The Arc’s mission is “to transform the lives of adults with developmental disabilities by advancing lifelong learning, personal achievement, and independence.”

-Furniture pick-ups: Because The Arc of San Francisco is a charity supported by the Community Thrift Store, you can use their furniture pick-up service.
+Because The Arc of San Francisco is a charity supported by the Community Thrift Store, you can use their furniture pick-up service.
 Again, it’s suggested to book an appointment about three to four weeks in advance.
-To book your appointment call (415) 861-4910.
+To book your appointment call (415) 861-4910 and prepare your furniture in advance.

 Neighborhood: several locations throughout San Francisco